Marineland of Canada: Death of John Holer and succession questions

+Incidents and developments in 2019

 On opening day in May 2019, two deer died in a stampede in the deer enclosure, which was reopened for the 2019 season.
 According to Marineland, a father and son caused the stampede, laughed at staff, and refused to leave the enclosure, then slipped away while staff quieted the animals.
 Marineland closed the deer enclosure afterwards until modifications were implemented to prevent a future stampede.
 On May 22, it was announced that the 18-year-old walrus Apollo had died of heart failure.
 It was the fourth walrus to die at Marineland within two years, after Zeus, Buttercup and Sonja, and left Marineland with a single walrus, Smooshi.

 In June 2019, Marineland opened its new "Polar Splash" splash park attraction at a cost of million.
 In June 2019, Marineland signed a ten-year partnership agreement with the Mystic Aquarium's Sea Research Foundation (a subsidiary of Ocean Wise Inc.) for beluga research.
 In September 2019, it was announced that Marineland had sold two beluga whales to Oceanographic, a Spanish facility owned by Ocean Wise Inc., with the permission of the Canadian government.